harshpandey002/react-recipe/README.md

 ### `git clone https://github.com/harshpandey002/react-recipe.git`

-This clones the updated projects to your local machine where you can make changes to the projects.
+This Clones the updated Source Code of the project to your local machine where you can make changes.

 ### `npm install`

-This installs the dependencies of the project to run the application in development mode on your machine.
+This Installs all the dependencies of the project to run the application in development mode on your machine.

 ### `npm start`